NikSac17/Fitness-Blog-MERN/README.md

 This blog is for fitness enthusiasts.

-This is a fitness blog.
-I used MERN(Mongodb, ExpressJs, ReactJs, NodeJs) stack to make this with my friend Nitish Chandra.
+I used MERN(Mongodb, ExpressJs, ReactJs, NodeJs) stack to make this with my friend [Nitish](https://github.com/msnitish).

 We two worked as team to make this FITNESS BLOG